tzrd/saml/SECURITY.md

 # Security Policy

-At ZITADEL we are extremely grateful for security aware people that disclose vulnerabilities to us and the open source community.
+At TZRD we are extremely grateful for security aware people that disclose vulnerabilities to us and the open source community.
 All reports will be investigated by our team.

 ## Supported Versions